Looking for a last minute treat?

 Christmas Crunch

-1 24 oz. pkg. white bark coating (we use Kroger candy coating, but you can also use white chocolate)
+• 24 oz. pkg. white bark coating (we use Kroger candy coating)

-You can really use any size packages you want.
+• You can really use any size packages you want.
 It depends on how much of each you want in your mix.
+Just have fun!

-In a very large bowl, combine the chex, pretzels, peanuts and M&Ms. You might have to work in smaller batches if you can’t fit everything in one bowl with room to mix.
-Dump the peanuts and M&Ms in last so they don’t all sink to the bottom.
+2. In a very large bowl, combine the chex, pretzels, peanuts and M&Ms. You might have to work in smaller batches if you can't fit everything in one very large bowl with room to mix.
+Dump the peanuts and M&Ms in last so they don't all sink to the bottom.

-In a smaller bowl, melt your bark coating in the microwave in 30 second intervals and stir in between.
-Don’t let it go for too long at once or it will scald and you will have to toss it out and start over.
+3. In a smaller bowl, melt your bark coating in the microwave in 30 second intervals until melted and smooth, stirring in between.
+Don't let it go for too long at once or it will scald and you will have to toss it out and start over.

 Enjoy!